MichalFurman/PDOModel/README.md

 ```

-## Class dataDb has build public methods, which we can use in our model.
+## Class dataDb has build methods, which we can use in our model or repository.

+#### Public methods (can be use in model and repository):

 Constructor - parametres: (PDOModel-singletone, commit, flag to register any saves to database in log table)
 ```php